 Missing White Woman Syndrome is a term used to describe time periods where media coverage ratchets up to follow the murder, kidnapping, or disappearance of white females, often pretty and young, and often to the exclusion of male, non-White, and older missing persons.

-That being said, the most likely ignored missing person is the Disposable Sex Worker and/or the Disposable Vagrant.
+The most likely ignored missing person is the Disposable Sex Worker and/or the Disposable Vagrant.
 Presumably the inspiration for the Trope is the White Knighting mind-set.
 For more information, including a detailed breakdown of the coverage cycle and links to dozens of cases, see this article at Wikipedia.
 This column at CNN.com has some thoughts on it, and in the years since this trope entry was first written many more writers have weighed in on the topic.

 In fiction, writers tend to be more savvy and aware of the use of this trope.